Salome (Titian, Madrid)

-Salome, also known as Salome with the Head of John the Baptist (Spanish: Salomè con la testa di Giovanni Battista), is an oil painting by the Venetian painter Titian, made in about 1550, and currently in the collection of the Museo del Prado in Madrid.
+Salome, also known as Salome with the Head of John the Baptist, is an oil on canvas painting by the Venetian painter Titian, made c.
+1550.
+It is held in the collection of the Museo del Prado, in Madrid.
 It is not to be confused with other compositions of Salome and Judith by Titian.

 Subject

 Salome, in Jewish history, was the name borne by three women of the Herod dynasty.
 Titian depicts the daughter of Herodias by her first husband Herod Philip.
 She was the wife successively of Philip the Tetrarch and Aristobulus, son of Herod of Chalcis.
 This Salome is the only one of the three who is mentioned in the New Testament, and only in connection with the execution of John the Baptist.
 Herod Antipas, pleased by her dancing, offered her a reward "unto the half of my kingdom"; instructed by Herodias, she asked for John the Baptist's "head in a charger".